 One of the Queen of England’s main duties is meeting with the British Prime Minister on a weekly basis.
-Elizabeth II, second only to Victoria in longevity on the throne, has held these regular confabs with twelve PMs ranging from the magisterial cold warrior Winston Churchill to the Iron Lady Margaret Thatcher to the current office holder David Cameron.
+Elizabeth II, the longest-reigning British monarch in history, has held these regular confabs with 14 prime ministers ranging from the magisterial cold warrior Winston Churchill and the Iron Lady Margaret Thatcher to the current office holder, Boris Johnson.
 The conversations which cover both the political and the personal are strictly confidential and there is no record kept.
-But playwright Peter Morgan has provided a window into these secret gabfests with his play The Audience, starring Helen Mirren as the Queen now on Broadway (Mirren also played Elizabeth in the film The Queen for which Morgan wrote the screenplay.)

 Though the conversations have never been revealed, the connections between the monarch and her ministers can be discerned from memoirs and histories.
 Here is a look at some of those historic relationships:

-The Queen had a special fondness for her first prime minister, Winston Churchill, the giant of a statesman whom many felt saved the country thanks to his determined leadership during the darkest days of World War II.
-Churchill had a warm friendship with Elizabeth’s parents, King George VI and the Queen Mother (portrayed by Colin Firth and Helena Bonham-Carter in The King’s Speech) and represented the British people’s fighting spirit and glorious past.
+The Queen had a special fondness for her first prime minister, Churchill, the giant of a statesman whom many felt saved the country thanks to his determined leadership during the darkest days of World War II.
+Churchill had a warm friendship with Elizabeth’s parents, King George VI and the Queen Mother and represented the British people’s fighting spirit and glorious past.
 His coalition government had gone through a humiliating defeat at the end of the war and was briefly succeeded by the Labour Party, headed by Clement Atlee.
 He returned to the Prime Ministership in 1951 and Elizabeth was coronated in 1953 at age of 27.

-Despite a naturally dour manner, the next Prime Minister Harold Macmillan energetically pushed past the Suez affair and sought to reconfirm Britain’s stature as a great nation.
-He had a friendlier relation with the Queen than the nervous Eden.
+Despite a naturally dour manner, the next prime minister, Harold Macmillan, energetically pushed past the Suez affair and sought to reconfirm Britain’s stature as a great nation.
+He had a friendlier relationship with the Queen than the nervous Eden.
 Like Churchill, Macmillan had an American mother and a reverence for the monarchy.
-Their meetings were respectful, but they shared a love of political gossip which Macmillan happily provided.
+Their meetings were respectful, but they shared a love of political gossip that Macmillan happily provided.
 He called her “a great support, because she is the one person you can talk to.”

-Labour leader Wilson attained the office after having defeated Macmillan’s successor Conservative Sir Alec Douglas-Home, the 14th Earl of Home who renounced his peerage to serve in the House of Commons, and held the office of PM for only one year.
+Labour leader Harold Wilson attained the office after having defeated Macmillan’s Conservative successor, Sir Alec Douglas-Home, who held the office of PM for only one year.
 Wilson was Elizabeth’s first prime minister from a lower-middle-class background.
 Despite his shining record at Oxford, he retained his Yorkshire accent and enthusiastically followed his local soccer club.
 He was close to the Queen in age, enjoyed women’s company and respected their intelligence.
 For their first meeting, he brought along his family, who waited in the antechambers.
 Traditionally, the PM arrives alone.
 In spite of some initial awkwardness, Elizabeth warmed to Wilson’s informal manner and she took the unusual extra step of inviting him to stay for drinks after the meeting.
 He offered a chance for the monarch to stay in touch with her subjects that the previous high-born PMs could not.

 Blair resigned in 2007 due to his unpopular support of the Iraq War.
-His Chancellor of the Exchequer, Gordon Brown took over the reigns of government.
-Brown’s rough-hewn manner contrasted with Blair’s smoothness and he had enjoyed a close relationship with the Queen who occasionally jokingly imitated his Scottish accent.
+His chancellor of the Exchequer, Gordon Brown, took over the reins of government.
+Although his rough-hewn manner contrasted with Blair’s smoothness, Brown enjoyed a close relationship with the Queen who occasionally jokingly imitated his Scottish accent.
 The banking crisis of 2010 led to his ouster.

-The current PM marks a return to tradition.
-The Queen had first seen the future Conservative leader David Cameron when he appeared at age eight with her son, Prince Edward, in a school production of Toad of Toad Hall at Eton.
+Brown's successor brought a return to tradition.
+The Queen had first seen the future Conservative leader David Cameron when he appeared at age 8 with her son Prince Edward in a school production of Toad of Toad Hall at Eton.
 His coalition government with the Liberals has called for greater financial independence for the Royal Family and he enjoyed a warm relationship with the Queen who happens to be his fifth cousin, twice removed.